Oscar Howe

 Pause here to view the Oscar Howe Art Gallery.

-Please make your way outside to visit the Farwell Church organized in 1880 and built in 1908, the Sheldon School built in 1884, the Dimock Depot built in 1914 and the Beckwith House built in 1886.
+Please make your way outside to the outdoor village.
+In the village visit the Farwell Church organized in 1880 and built in 1908, the Sheldon School built in 1884, the Dimock Depot built in 1914 and the Beckwith House built in 1886.

 Pause here to make your way to the outdoor exhibit.
 Start at the Farwell Church.